orbitalquark/textadept/doc/07_Modules.md

 Language-specific modules have a scope limited to a single programming language.
 The name of the module is named after the language's lexer in the *lexers/* directory and is automatically loaded when editing source code in that particular language.
-In addition to some of the editing features discussed [earlier][], these kinds of modules typically also have shell commands for running and compiling code, indentation settings, custom key bindings, and perhaps a custom context menu.
+In addition to the source code editing features discussed previously, these kinds of modules typically also have shell commands for running and compiling code, indentation settings, custom key bindings, and perhaps a custom context menu.
 These features are discussed below.

-[earlier]: 06_AdeptEditing.html#Source.Code.Editing

 ### Compile and Run